tim-schilling/deps/final/0010-new-governance.rst

    at large, the DSF Board will immediately call a special election.
-The qualifications of voters for the special election will be the same as those for elections of the Technical Board, and all persons eligibble to vote for the Technical Board will automatically be eligible to vote in the special election.
+The qualifications of voters for the special election will be the same as those for elections of the Technical Board, and all persons eligible to vote for the Technical Board will automatically be eligible to vote in the special election.
 One week after that registration period closes, the special election will begin.
 Voting will be by secret ballot.
 Each voter will be presented with a ballot containing a link to the DEP, and links to any associated materials, and the question: "Shall the change to Django's governance, indicated above, be adopted?"
-Voters MAY vote "Yes", "No", or "Abstain" on the question.
+Voters may vote "Yes", "No", or "Abstain" on the question.
 The election will conclude one week after it begins.
 The DSF Board will tally the votes and produce a summary, including the total number of votes cast and the